My Bullet Journal Method

 If you’re curious what this is, Ryder Carroll, the creator, explains it here.

-In this post, I discuss my setup, riffed from Carroll’s minimal design.
+In this post, I discuss my bidirectional setup, riffed from a combination of Carroll’s and others' minimal designs.
 This documentation also serves as future reference.

 Marked as on-going because I’m always revising my bujo ways.